 The ear mite – Otodectes cynotis –causes ear inflammation in cats, dogs and ferrets.
 It is more frequently reported in youngsters than adults and in cats than dogs.
 The ear inflammation and its accompanying symptoms are medically termed otoacariasis.

-Fur mites are relatively large, transparent and highly contagious parasites often seen as moveable, white dots among skin scales and dandruff.
+Fur mites are relatively large, transparent and highly contagious parasites often seen as mobile, white dots among skin scales and dandruff.
 They usually infest dogs, cats and rabbits but if given the opportunity, they feed on humans as well.

 Fur mites are largely distributed all over Europe.
 They transmit between hosts easily, through close contact.
 Fur mite infestations are particularly common among young pets.

 Fur mite infestations are medically known by the term cheyletiellosis.
 So far, there are no pathogenic agents transmitted via fur mites.
-The only consequence of their parasitic lifestyle is localised skin inflammation which manifests inirritation and discomfort.
+The only consequence of their parasitic lifestyle is localised skin inflammation which manifests irritation and discomfort.